Twila27/SimplerMiner/SD2/SimpleMiner/ReadMe.txt

 		X: Down
 		Hold Shift: Speed-up (x4)
 			Made it valid while jumping and moving to test roaming in XY and falling due to gravity.
+      (It's also just frankly really fun to use!)
 		ESC: Save & Quit
 			Saving preserves chunk content as well as player position and orientation, may be disabled from GameCommon.cpp.
 		1-9 Keys: Switch HUD's Selected Block